 Despite the fact that postmitotic neurons are developmentally less active then dividing cells, epigenetic regulation appears to provide means

-of both long-lasting and very dynamic regulation of neuronal function
+of both long-lasting and very dynamic regulation of neuronal function.
+Growing evidence indicates that epigenetic mechanisms

 in the central nervous system (CNS) are important for regulating not only specific aspects of individual neuronal metabolism